Escalante massacre

-The Escalante massacre was an incident on September 20, 1985, in Escalante, Negros Occidental, Philippines, where government paramilitary forces gunned down civilians engaged in a rally in commemoration of the 13th anniversary of the declaration of Martial Law.
-It is also called Escam - portmanteau of "Escalante" and "massacre", and sometimes Bloody Thursday, though the massacre occurred on a Friday.
+The Escalante massacre was an incident on September 20, 1985, in Escalante, Negros Occidental, Philippines, where government paramilitary forces gunned down civilians engaged in a rally in commemoration of the 13th anniversary of the declaration of martial law.
+It is also called Escam – a portmanteau of "Escalante" and "massacre" – and sometimes Bloody Thursday, though the massacre occurred on a Friday.

 Background

 The declaration of martial law on September 21, 1972, by President Ferdinand Marcos proved to be the dawning of darker days for the country.
 Although martial rule was lifted by Marcos on January 17, 1981, the writ of habeas corpus remained suspended.
 Citizens merely protesting the policies of the Marcos government risked arrest without warrant and indefinite detention.

 Escalante is a town in the province of Negros Occidental.
 It is 95 kilometers northeast of Bacolod City, the capital of the province.
 It was made into a city in 2001.

 Negros Occidental is a province made prosperous by the sugar industry.
 Since the Spanish colonial period, it had exported sugar and sugar products.
 Large tracts of sugarcane plantations or haciendas were under the ownership of the elite, the hacienderos, who became extremely rich and powerful.
 Labor was often provided by live-in workers called sacadas who were frequently migrants from neighboring provinces.
 Poor, often severely exploited and powerless, these workers remain landless.